odkr/cgi-runas/README.md

-# run-php-as
+# cgi-runas

 A wrapper around PHP that runs PHP scripts under the UID and GID of their owner.

 ## Requirements

-*run-php-as* requires an operating system that:
+*cgi-runas* requires an operating system that:

 1. complies with
    [POSIX](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/),